BleuBleu/FamiStudio/Docs/docs/song.md

 ## Editing song properties

-Clicking the gear icon next to a song (or double-clicking on the song) will allow you to change its name, color and other attributes.
+Clicking the gear icon next to a song or using the "Song/Tempo Properties..." will allow you to change its name, color and other attributes.
 Names must be unique.

 This dialog will look different depending on the **Tempo Mode** of the current project.